Santander confirms studying asset management merger with Unicredit

-Spain's largest bank Santander confirmed on Wednesday it was studying a potential merger of its fund management business with that of Italy's Unicredit SpA, though gave no further details on the deal.
+Spain's largest bank Santander (SAN.MC) confirmed on Wednesday it was studying a potential merger of its fund management business with that of Italy's Unicredit SpA (CRDI.MI), though gave no further details on the deal.

 UniCredit CEO Federico Ghizzoni told reporters on Tuesday that the proposal was to combine Santander Asset Management with UniCredit's Pioneer unit, with each bank owning about a third of the new company.